imh9299-sudo/DAAH26/_pages/dn.md

 In conclusion, digital literacy is essential for any writer in the 21st century.
 It enables us to create, share, and analyze stories in ways that were unimaginable a generation ago.
 By embracing digital tools and interdisciplinary collaboration, I am not only expanding my own creative possibilities, but also contributing to a broader conversation about the future of storytelling.
 As I continue my studies, I am excited to see where this journey will take me—and what new stories I will be able to tell along the way.

-GTP-5 mini

-## Digital Literacy Reflection: A Film and New Media Student's Perspective

 At twenty, majoring in Film and New Media, digital literacy is the air I breathe.
 My practice depends on an ecosystem of hardware, software, and platforms that shape not only how I make work but how I research, collaborate, and think.
 For me, digital literacy means fluency—knowing the right tools for a specific creative aim, understanding data flows and production pipelines, and thinking critically about how technologies frame narratives and audiences.